 I am a member of the Royal College of Speech and Language Therapists (RCSLT) and the Health and Care Professions Council (HCPC).

-During my time in the NHS I have worked with a wide range of both preschool and school aged children with communication difficulties.
+During my time in the NHS and as an Independent Therapist, I have worked with a wide range of both preschool and school aged children with communication difficulties.
 I have a particular interest in stammering and am trained in the Lidcombe Program of Early Stuttering Intervention.
 I have worked extensively with preschool and school aged children who stammer, introducing different strategies to help them to become more confident communicators.
 As part of my role in the NHS I also delivered the Support in Wiltshire: Autism Parent Programme (SWAPP) course which allowed me to work with families who have children on the Autism Spectrum.

 Speech and Language Therapy Explained